appbaseio/Docs/src/scalr/javascript/javascript-intro.md

 * Configure mappings, change analyzers, or capture snapshots.
 All these are provided by [elasticsearch.js](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/index.html) - the official ElasticSearch JS client library.

 [Appbase](https://appbase.io) is opinionated about the cluster setup and doesn't support the ElasticSearch devops APIs.
+See https://rest.appbase.io to see the supported APIs.

 This is a quick start guide to whet the appetite with the possibilities of data streams.